Frequently Asked Questions

 What does a school day at RSV look like?

-Our school week will be Monday through Friday, 8:30am-4:00pm, with a unique daily structure that incorporates time for community building, interdisciplinary learning, student designed learning experiences., and homework support.
+Our school week will be Monday through Thursday 8:30am-4:00pm and Fridays 8:30am-12:35pm, with a unique daily structure that incorporates time for community building, interdisciplinary learning, student designed learning experiences., and homework support.
 School days begin with the chance for students to check in with themselves, teachers, and other staff members.
 Time is then dedicated to team taught core classes and deep, investigative learning.
 This is followed by time devoted to student-directed learning, where students are guided by teachers in designing their own explorations and learning experiences.
 Longer blocks of time will allow students to investigate content from multiple perspectives, as well as deepen relationships among subjects.

 How do students apply?

-Students and families may apply by submitting an intent to enroll found on our website’s Enroll Page.
+Students and families may apply by submitting an application found on our website under ‘Apply Today.
 Once we receive your application, RSV staff will work with your family and student’s previous school to transfer school records.

 Once I apply, am I guaranteed a spot?